KayinCheung/9-Market-Sectors-Equal-Weight/README.md

 This algorithm keeps you equally invested in the 9 market sectors most of the time.
 The weighting of these 9 sectors are rebalanced 90 minutes after open on the first trading day of each month.

 ## Exiting the market
 If the algorithm detects a downtrend or recession, it exits the 9 market sectors and enters bonds.
-The below logic governs whether t
+The below logic governs whether 9 sectors or bonds are held

 If 100 day SPY regression slope is lower than SHY and TLT